Qwashty/pdsnd_github/README.md

 **US BikeShare Data**

 ### Description
-Describe what your project is about and what it does
+**In this project, I will write Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.**

 ### Files used
-Include the files used
+files used

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+**It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.**